Trade Gold Trading

 Margin Requirement = 100%

-Investor has 80% above the required amount (because margin call level is 20 %)
+Investor has 80% above required amount (because margin call level is 20 %)

-These Margin levels explained above are listed on the MT4 software and traders can find them as shown below while trading Gold with the MT4 platform.
+These Margin levels explained above are listed on the MT4 platform and traders can find them like as shown below while trading Gold with the MT4 software.